heimskr/game3/doc/Entities.md

 ```c++
 static Identifier ID() { return {"base", "entity/my_entity"}; }
 ```
-Replace the `my_entity` in that example with the ID of your entity and `base` with your plugin ID if you're making the entity as part of a plugin, but keep the `entity/` at the beginning of the second component of the identifier.
+Replace the `my_entity` in that example with the ID of your entity and `base` with your plugin ID if you're adding the entity from a plugin, but keep the `entity/` at the beginning of the second component of the identifier.

 ### Serialization